himslm01/himslm01.github.io/FFmpeg/command_line_basics.md

 - input options are added using methods on an implementation of the [Input interface](https://javadoc.io/doc/com.github.kokorin.jaffree/jaffree/latest/com/github/kokorin/jaffree/ffmpeg/Input.html) via the inheritance through the [BaseInput class](https://javadoc.io/doc/com.github.kokorin.jaffree/jaffree/latest/com/github/kokorin/jaffree/ffmpeg/BaseInput.html) from the [BaseInOut class](https://javadoc.io/doc/com.github.kokorin.jaffree/jaffree/latest/com/github/kokorin/jaffree/ffmpeg/BaseInOut.html)
 - output options are added using methods on an implementation of the [Output interface](https://javadoc.io/doc/com.github.kokorin.jaffree/jaffree/latest/com/github/kokorin/jaffree/ffmpeg/Output.html) via the inheritance through the [BaseOutput class](https://javadoc.io/doc/com.github.kokorin.jaffree/jaffree/latest/com/github/kokorin/jaffree/ffmpeg/BaseOutput.html) from the [BaseInOut class](https://javadoc.io/doc/com.github.kokorin.jaffree/jaffree/latest/com/github/kokorin/jaffree/ffmpeg/BaseInOut.html)

 All three include `addArgument(...)` and `addArguments(...)` methods, which can add generic command line options to the FFmpeg command line.
-If you don't use the correct `addArgument(...)` method then the command line option may appear in the wrong place in the command line and FFmpeg may not do what you expected.
+If you don't use the correct `addArgument(...)` method then the command line option may appear in the wrong place in the command line causing FFmpeg to not do what you expected.

 In addition, the implementations of the `Input` and `Output` interfaces include specific methods for setting options which are available for that class of command line option.